x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/faq.md

 ## Can you specify which users can use a specific public folder mailbox?

 In Exchange 2010, you could specify which users had access to specific public folders.
-In Exchange 2016, you can set the default public folder mailbox per user.
+In Exchange 2013 or later, you can set the default public folder mailbox per user.
 To do so, run the [Set-Mailbox](http://technet.microsoft.com/library/a0d413b9-d949-4df6-ba96-ac0906dedae2.aspx) cmdlet with the _DefaultPublicFolderMailbox_ parameter.
+For example:

 ```
 Set-Mailbox -Identity kweku@contoso.com -DefaultPublicFolderMailbox "PF_Administration"